 Roop Singh

-Roop is a climate risk adviser with five years’ experience as an interlocutor between scientists and disaster risk management practitioners.
+Roop is a climate risk adviser with seven years’ experience as an interlocutor between scientists and disaster risk management practitioners.
 She leads our work on heat risk and also hosts the Can’t Take the Heat podcast.

 Liz Stephens